snegnik/Data-Projects/README.md

 # Data Science Projects

-This repository contains my Data Analysis and Visualization project.
-Mostly here would be study projects, realized on statistic courses with using R and Python code.
-In the nearest future I'm going to publish my projects in Machine learning sphere realized on Python.
+This repository contains my Data Analysis and Data Science Projects.
+Mostly here study projects, realized on statistic courses with using R and Python code.

 ## __Contents__
 ## Python